 You know that you want a career change.
-You have known it for a long time but the prospect of actually doing it is daunting.
+You have known it for a long time, but the prospect of doing it is daunting.

-There are so many ifs, ands and buts about switching jobs and getting started is the hardest one.
+There are so many ifs and buts about switching jobs; getting started is the hardest.
 Where will I go?
 Will I have to take less money?
 Will anyone even hire me?

 And then you think, “Maybe I should just stay in the job I have now.”

 No!
-To move to a new job or career you just have to start at the beginning.
+To move to a new job or career, you must start initially.

 This is the most important place to start.
 Doing your research is essential to getting yourself going.
-So many of us get stuck in the same old job because we have no idea what our options are.
+So many of us get stuck in the same old job because we don’t know our options.

-See what sort of jobs are out there that you might be interested in, whether in your industry or in another industry.
+See what jobs are out there that you might be interested in, whether in your or another industry.

 See what jobs are in alignment with your skillset.
-You have lots of skills that you have acquired over the years, skills that could be useful in a variety of industries.
+You have many skills that you have acquired over the years, which could be useful in various industries.

-Research the industries you are interested in, even if it’s the one you already work in.
-Things change so quickly these days and it’s important to stay up to date if you are going to be putting yourself out there.
+Research the industries you are interested in, even if it’s the ones you already work in.
+Things change so quickly these days, and staying up to date is important if you are putting yourself out there.

 Information is power, especially when it comes to a job search.